LIAAD/yake/index.md

 ## References

-Please cite the following works when using YAKE
+If you use "YAKE" in a work that leads to a scientific publication, we would appreciate it if you would kindly cite it in your manuscript.

-In-depth journal paper at Information Sciences Journal Campos, R., Mangaravite, V., Pasquali, A., Jatowt, A., Jorge, A., Nunes, C. and Jatowt, A. (2020).
+- Campos, R., Mangaravite, V., Pasquali, A., Jatowt, A., Jorge, A., Nunes, C. and Jatowt, A. (2020).
 YAKE!
 Keyword Extraction from Single Documents using Multiple Local Features.
 In Information Sciences Journal.
 Elsevier, Vol 509, pp 257-289. [pdf](https://doi.org/10.1016/j.ins.2019.09.013)

-Campos R., Mangaravite V., Pasquali A., Jorge A.M., Nunes C., and Jatowt A. (2018).
+- Campos R., Mangaravite V., Pasquali A., Jorge A.M., Nunes C., and Jatowt A. (2018).
 A Text Feature Based Automatic Keyword Extraction Method for Single Documents.
 In: Pasi G., Piwowarski B., Azzopardi L., Hanbury A. (eds).
 Advances in Information Retrieval.
 ECIR 2018 (Grenoble, France.
 March 26 – 29).
 Lecture Notes in Computer Science, vol 10772, pp. 684 - 691. [pdf](https://link.springer.com/chapter/10.1007/978-3-319-76941-7_63) (ECIR'18 Best Short Paper)

-Campos R., Mangaravite V., Pasquali A., Jorge A.M., Nunes C., and Jatowt A. (2018).
+- Campos R., Mangaravite V., Pasquali A., Jorge A.M., Nunes C., and Jatowt A. (2018).
 YAKE!
 Collection-independent Automatic Keyword Extractor.
 In: Pasi G., Piwowarski B., Azzopardi L., Hanbury A. (eds).
 Advances in Information Retrieval.
 ECIR 2018 (Grenoble, France.
 March 26 – 29).
 Lecture Notes in Computer Science, vol 10772, pp. 806 - 810. [pdf](https://link.springer.com/chapter/10.1007/978-3-319-76941-7_80)

 ## Used by